vikashmadhow/esql/src/main/resources/esql-language-definition.md

 ```

 When translated to the SQL supported by the underlying database, the metadata attributes are converted to
 valid columns in the query aliased in a way that they are recognised as metadata and not normal columns.

+Unlike SQL, ESQL is case-sensitive and the keywords are in lowercase.

 ### <a name='overview'>What ESQL is not</a>